asafu-art/deepspeech-kabyle/README.md

 ## Get Started

 ### Prerequisites
-- A running setuo of `NVIDIA Docker`
+- A running setup of `NVIDIA Docker`
 - A host directory with 100 GB at least for training and producing intermediate data
 - Host directory must be writable by `trainer` user (uid 999) (User defined in the Dockerfile)
 - Kabyle Common Voice dataset `kab.tar.gz` from <https://voice.mozilla.org/kab/datasets> inside  `sources/`subdirectory of your host directory